-ED 528 Theory and Practice in Literacy 3 cr.
-ED 541 Middle School Philosophy and Organization 3 cr.
-ED 546 Advanced Diagnosis and Remediation of Reading Difficulties 3 cr.
+ED 528 Theory and Practice in Literacy ED 541 Middle School Philosophy and Organization ED 546 Advanced Diagnosis and Remediation of Reading Difficulties 3 cr.

 - All student candidates must successfully complete the required 30 credit hours with a 3.0 grade point average, with no more than 2 "C"s and no grade lower than a "C".
 See Academic Policies under the Academic Standards section in this catalog for more information. - An application for graduation is required before a completion statement is posted to the transcript.
-The application for graduation is available in MyPark in the "Registrar" link under the "Offices" tab.
+The application for graduation is available at www.park.edu/graduation.
 Students must return the completed form with the appropriate fee.
-See the Graduation Requirements section in this catalog for more information. - In addition to graduation requirements stated in the Academic Policies section, an approved portfolio is required, which addresses satisfactorily, the Missouri Standards for initial principal certification.
+See the Graduation Requirements section in this catalog for more information.

+• In addition to graduation requirements stated in the Academic Policies section, an approved portfolio is required, which addresses satisfactorily, the Missouri Standards for initial principal certification.
 The portfolio must be presented by the fifth week of the last term in the student's program.
 Advanced candidates must successfully pass the School for Education Disposition Instrument for Advanced Candidates for completion of the program.
 A student cannot complete the program or be recommended for certification without an acceptable portfolio.

-Note: Certification as a school leader requires passing the School Leaders' Licensure Assessment (Code 6011) with a qualifying score (www.ets.org/sls).
+Note: Certification as a school leader requires passing the appropriate DESE assessment with a passing score.